olarostek/MyPortfolio/README.md

 I took part in the Avenga company project: Bring Your Friend to Avenga.
 After several weeks of mentoring, as one of the few, I was selected among the candidates to participate the project.

 At this moment, my portfolio may be short, but I haven't said the last word in this field yet.
+It will be more colofrull 😏